 Filtering is a powerful way to reduce noise and reveal insight in your graphs.

-Filters isolate subsets of nodes in your data so you can understand them better.
-It’s easy to go from a wide angle view of a vast data landscape to a focused exploration of key items.
+You can apply filters to any property of your data, revealing the nodes and links you need to understand.
+It’s easy to transition from a global view of a vast data landscape to a focused exploration of key items.

 Understand the big picture

 Filters make it easy to experiment with different views of the dataset.

 Users can explore charts at a global level to see how groups of nodes affect the overall dynamic.
 By showing and hiding clusters, you can view the interactions between sub-networks to discover dependencies and connections that aren’t immediately visible.

 Combining filters with other graph analysis measures and algorithms increases their potential effectiveness.